RazrFalcon/resvg/resvg-cairo/README.md

 ## Build

-*resvg* is a [Rust] library, therefore you should install it first.

 This backend uses the [gtk-rs](https://gtk-rs.org/) project.

 Building on Linux should work out of the box, but others OS'es are more complex.